 The design and the implementation of the Executive MBA take the part-time nature of the Program as an asset and consider participants’ engagement with the Executive MBA and their daily work responsibilities as complementary learning opportunities.
 Fundamentally, the Program aims to create an environment where formal input through readings and lectures are integrated with platforms in which participants can learn from their own practices and those of other fellow participants.
 Hence, there is a heavy emphasis on teamwork and students are expected to be active in class discussions and exercises.
-Most courses use case studies to bring real-life issues into the classroom, require students to apply their knowledge in novel situations, facilitate learning through teamwork, and improve communication skills through presenting and supporting their analyses.
-Case studies are selected from leading case publishers of the world, such as Harvard, Ivey and IMD, as well as some cases written by our own professors.
+Most courses use case-studies to bring real-life issues into the classroom, require students to apply their knowledge in novel situations, facilitate learning through team-work, and improve communication skills through presenting and supporting their analyses.
+Case-studies are selected from leading case publishers of the world, such as Harvard, Ivey and IMD, and some cases written by our own professors.

-The building of the Sabancı Graduate Business School is equipped with state-of-the-art facilities to serve degree programs as well as executive development activities.
+The building of the Sabancı Graduate Business School is equipped with state-of-the art facilities to serve degree programs as well as executive development activities.
 These include lecture halls, teamwork cubicles and residential facilities.
-All lecture halls are equipped with the latest audio-visual facilities and an Internet connection.
+All lecture halls are equipped with the latest audio-visual facilities and Internet connection.

-The Executive MBA participants also have access to a state-of-the-art Information Center, with its collections of books, multimedia, and periodicals as well as extensive database resources.
+The Executive MBA participants also have access to a state-of-the-art Information Center, with its collections of books, multimedia, periodicals and extensive database resources.

 Learning from Practitioners